facebook/react/docs/docs/11-advanced-performance.md

 }
 ```

 Basically, we ended up doing a deep comparison to make sure we properly track changes.
-This approach is pretty expensive, in terms of performance, and it doesn't scale as we would have to write different deep equality code for each model.
+In terms of performance, this approach is pretty expensive.
+It doesn't scale as we would have to write different deep equality code for each model.
 On top of that, it might not even work if we don't carefully manage object references.
 Say this component is used by a parent:

 ```javascript
 React.createClass({